YSR Bond Qubit in a Double Quantum Dot with cQED Operation: Qubit Noise and Sweetspots

 Next we discuss the protection from dephasing offered by the sweet spots in both quantum dot gates and from magnetic fields.
 In our original Hamiltonian, Eq.~(\ref{eq:FullHam}), we include the following term,

 with $g_{L/R}$ being dot g-factors and $B_{L/R}$ magnetic fields which may be different due to local fluctuations on each dot.
-For both symmetric and anti-symmetric magnetic fields and dot gate detuning from the sweet spot, we find no linear terms in the qubit energy, $\omega_S$, as shown in Fig.~\ref{fig:SweetSpot}.
-For gate detuning this originates from the particle-hole symmetry present at the center of the (1,1)-sector, while the protection from symmetric field, $g_LB_L = g_RB_R$, is simply due to the none-magnetic nature of the singlet basis.
+For both symmetric and anti-symmetric magnetic fields and dot gate detuning from the sweet spot, we find no linear terms in the qubit energy, $f_S$, as shown in Fig.~\ref{fig:SweetSpot}.
+For gate detuning this protection originates from the particle-hole symmetry present at the center of the (1,1)-sector, while the protection from symmetric field, $g_LB_L = g_RB_R$, is simply due to the non-magnetic nature of the singlet basis.
 For asymmetric fields the exchange bond provides quadratic protection since any magnetic polarization of the electrons would diminish the gain of exchange energy of the $\ket{\mathcal{S}_{ex}}$ state.
 If magnetic fluctuations becomes of the order of the exchange splitting itself, $g_jB_J \sim E_{ex}$, the protection would become insufficient and mixing of the operational basis with triplet states could occur.
 A possible complication present in a more rigorous treatment would be that the screening quasiparticles experience a different field than the dots, such from different material $g$-factors~\cite{Pavesic2023Aug}.
 Such a term would lead to a quadratic dispersion of the $\ket{\mathcal{S}_{DS}}$ state as a function of field, not present in Fig.~\ref{fig:SweetSpot} (c, d), since the polarization of quasiparticles and dot electrons would counteract the screening bond.
-However, similar to the interdot exchange bond this results in protection up to the scale of the bonding energy itself, which is given by $\Gamma_j$, and so field protection is expected to remain.
+However, similar to the interdot exchange bond, this results in protection up to the scale of the bonding energy itself, which is given by $\Gamma_j$, and so field protection is expected to remain.
 Lastly, it should be noted that the MGAL rescallings, Eq.~(\ref{eq:Rescallings}), used throughout this paper does not include magnetic fields, and so possible rescalling of $B_{L/R}$ with $\Gamma_{L/R}$ might be required in a realistic model~\cite{Zonda2023Mar}.
+In the supplemental material we compare this to Zero-bandwidth modeling and find equal magnetic protection~\cite{SM}